Melonking906/Daniels-Network-Search/README.md

 This is a public repo version of Daniel's Network Search.

+This search will auto index, neocities.org, tilde.town and tilde.club

 This project is split into 3 parts:

 -   The backend handles searches and quiries sent from the frontend